Mathef/docs-4-ai/crawl4ai_docs.md

 ## Quick Start

-Here\'s a quick example to show you how easy it is to use Crawl4AI with its new asynchronous capabilities:
+Here's a quick example to show you how easy it is to use Crawl4AI with its new asynchronous capabilities:

 ```